 Anyone detained at the Riverside Juvenile Hall will be placed on mail review status if any of the mail:

 - Promotes direct continuance of a particular criminal behavior

 - Encourages specific acts of violence or physical harm anyone or contents with threats of suicidal intentions

 - Plans of execution to escape the facility

 At Riverside Juvenile Hall, all minors are allowed to receive visitors on a weekly basis with specific schedules for each division.
 Visitation is limited to parents, grandparents, and/or legal guardians only.
 All visits will be conducted in the visiting area of the facility at regular time frames with each visit not to exceed 2 hours of duration.

-The visiting hours at Riverside Juvenile Hall are subject to change without prior notice to the public.
+The visiting hours for each unit at Riverside Juvenile Hall are currently as follows.

 Below is a list of visiting guidelines for anyone who would like to visit a minor at the facility:

 - Each person entering the facility for purposes of visiting a minor detained at the Riverside Hall must be at least 21 years of age.